233-Jerry/Grasscutter-Resources/README.md

 > <em>Resource Anime Game v3.6</em><br/>

 - ExcelBinOutput - 3.6 Dimbreath
-- BinOutput - GC 2.7 Quest,Scene>Point,HomeworldDefaultSave | GIO 3.6 All except Quest
+- BinOutput - GIO 3.6, Dimbreath 3.5 & 3.2
-- Scripts - 3.6 GIO *** Used for Big World LUA ***
+- Scripts - 3.6 GIO & Dump manual by me & hiro *** for natural spawn and many other things ***
 - TextMap - 3.6 Dimbreath *** for language translations items,etc are used for gm-books ***
 - QuestEncryptionKeys - 3.5 GI-cutscenes *** Used for cutscenes that require a key ***